Now · pairs to your phone over WebRTC Issue 04 · 2026 Free to design · from €9.99 one-time to ship

 Can I use my own translation API?

-Not yet — the editor wires directly to MyMemory.
-We're considering DeepL and OpenAI as alternatives for Pro users with higher quality requirements.
-Track the changelog.
+Not yet — the editor wires directly to Anthropic Claude.
+We're considering DeepL and OpenAI as alternatives for users with higher quality requirements.

 What happens to translations when I edit the source?